Joeylong6/homework-2-portfolio/README.md

 there is so much to take on-board in so little time !

-Also what is the correct indentation of html tags - I get the gist of it but when I am getting deeper into them I am unsure as to which stay at the same level of indent so could you please give me a page to follow .. thanks.
+Also what is the correct indentation of html tags - I get the gist of it but when I am getting deeper into them I am unsure as to which stay at the same level of indent so could you please give me a page to follow to really get to grips with the proper way - in VS  .. thanks.